goschtl/zope/z3c.indexer/trunk/src/z3c/indexer/README.txt

 indexing
 ~~~~~~~~

-  - Allow to explicit define of what, where get indexed
+  - Allow to explicit define of what, where and when get indexed

   - Reduce index calls.
 The existing zope.app.catalog implementation forces to
     index every object which raises a ObjectAddedEvent.
 This ends in trying to
     index each object on every existing index contained in a catalog.

-  - The existing container add item concept forces to reindex every item
-    in a container which is most the time not needed.
-This is because the
-    existing event dispatching to it's sublocation.

-  - Get rid of persistent catalog and it's index items.
+  - Get rid of persistent catalog as a single indexing utility.

   - Use indexes as utilities